FAQ - infrastructure

 - "EXTERNAL_INTERFACE_IP_ADDRESS:53:5353/udp"

-: Ubuntu refuses to let you enter the password because it wants you to use a secure means of password entry.
+On a Pryv install using Ubuntu 18.X when running docker login: Ubuntu refuses to let you enter the password because it wants you to use a secure means of password entry.
 The error reads something like ‘Cannot autolaunch D-Bus without X11 $DISPLAY’ (docker-compose issue #6023).

 Our workaround is: